Taxation & Compliance

 Why is Purpose Code P0102 Important?

-Tracks Export Earnings: The RBI utilizes this code for tracking and regulating export earnings.
+• Tracks Export Earnings: The RBI utilises this code to track and regulate export earnings.

 Smooth Banking Operations: Allows for the transactional processing to go on as per usual with banks without intense monitoring.